New variants of Perfect Non-crossing Matchings: Points on a circle

 Let some boundary edges be \emph{forbidden} and the remaining be \emph{allowed}.
 A \emph{forbidden chain} is a maximal sequence of consecutive forbidden edges.
 A forbidden chain has endpoints $i$ and $j$ if edges $(i,i+1),\dots,(j-1,j)$ are forbidden and edges $(i-1,i)$ and $(j,j+1)$ are allowed, see \cref{fig:circle}b.

 \begin{lemma} There exists a matching without the forbidden edges if and only if $l < n$, where $l$ is the length of a longest forbidden chain. \end{lemma}

 \begin{proof} If the boundary edges are either all forbidden or all allowed, then the statement trivially holds.
-So, let us assume there is at least one forbidden edge and at least one allowed boundary edge.
+So, let us that assume there exists at least one forbidden and at least one allowed boundary edge.

 Consider a forbidden chain of length $l$ which has endpoints $i$ and $j$.
 First, we assume that $l \geq n$.
 Then, at least one matched pair $(a,b)$ has both endpoints in $\pij$.
 Thus, either $(a,b)$ is a forbidden boundary edge, or it splits $P$ in a way that all points on one side of $(a,b)$ lie completely in $\pij$.
 So, there exists a matched boundary edge inside $\pij$ and, thus, a matching without forbidden edges does not exist.